Mislav Oršić: International career

 Oršić made his international debut for Croatia on 9 September 2019 in a Euro 2020 qualifying match against Azerbaijan in Baku that ended as a 1–1 draw, coming on as a substitute for Ante Rebić in the 86th minute.

 On 17 May 2021, he was selected in Zlatko Dalić's 26-man squad for the UEFA Euro 2020.
 At the tournament, he did not play a single minute until the knockout phase, when he was substituted on for Rebić in the 67th minute while Croatia were 3–1 down against Spain in the round of 16.
 He scored his debut international goal and provided Mario Pašalić with an assist to make the score 3–3; however, Spain won 5–3 after extra time.

 Oršić was selected by Zlatko Dalić and named in Croatia's 26-man squad for the World Cup on 9 November 2022.
 On 27 November, in the 4–1 group stage victory over Canada, Oršić provided Lovro Majer with an assist for Croatia's fourth goal.
 On 9 December, in the quarter-final against Brazil, Oršić provided Bruno Petković with the assist for Croatia's extra time equaliser, taking the match to a penalty shootout.
 Oršić would score his penalty in the shootout, the final Croatian spot-kick before Marquinhos' miss, which sent Croatia to the semi-finals for the second consecutive World Cup.
 Oršić then scored the winning goal in the third place play-off against Morocco, which ended 2–1.

 Personal life

 Oršić is married to Suzana Krajinović, with whom he has two sons.
 He has Suzana's name tattooed on his right arm and kisses it in dedication to her whenever he scores a goal.
-In addition to his native Croatian, he is fluent in English.